River Butcher: 2014–present

-In the fall of 2014, Butcher appeared alongside Cameron Esposito in a series of videos for BuzzFeed Motion Pictures titled "Ask a Lesbian".Star, Erika (February 20, 2013).
-"Lez Stand Out: Rhea Butcher and Cameron Esposito".
-AfterEllen.
+In the fall of 2014, Butcher appeared alongside Cameron Esposito in a series of videos for BuzzFeed Motion Pictures titled "Ask a Lesbian".
 Butcher and Esposito also co-hosted the web series "She Said" for Amy Poehler's Smart Girls Network.
-The two wrote and starred together again in Take My Wife, on the comedy streaming service Seeso.Yohannes, Alamin (August 29, 2016).
-"Cameron Esposito, Rhea Butcher Talk Comedy, Diversity and 'Take My Wife'".
-NBC News.
-Retrieved May 31, 2017.
-Butcher also co-hosted the stand-up comedy podcast Put Your Hands Together with Cameron Esposito, which was recorded weekly in front of a live audience at the Upright Citizens Brigade Theater in Los Angeles until it ended in July 2019.Rapa, Patrick (December 6, 2016).
-"L.A. standup comic Cameron Esposito diversifies her portfolio".
-The Philadelphia Inquirer.
+The two wrote and starred together again in Take My Wife, on the comedy streaming service Seeso.
+Butcher also co-hosted the stand-up comedy podcast Put Your Hands Together with Cameron Esposito, which was recorded weekly in front of a live audience at the Upright Citizens Brigade Theater in Los Angeles until it ended in July 2019.

-His first comedy album Butcher was released in August 2016 by the independent record label Kill Rock Stars.Heldenfels, Rich (August 21, 2016).
-"New Album, Show for Comedian Rhea Butcher: Akron Native Returns to Area for Local Appearance, CD Signing".
-Akron Beacon Journal (Akron, Ohio). p.
-E1.
+His first comedy album Butcher was released in August 2016 by the independent record label Kill Rock Stars.
 The set was performed at Mississippi Studios in Portland, Oregon.
 It debuted at number one on iTunes.

 In 2016, he appeared in 8 episodes of the first season of Adam Ruins Everything.
 He returned in 2017 for one additional appearance.

 In 2018, he started hosting a baseball-focused podcast called Three Swings.

 In 2021, he appeared on Comedy Central Stand Up Presenting called A Different Kind of Dude.

 As stated in an interview, Butcher said his strongest comedy influences are Rosie O'Donnell, Ellen DeGeneres, Brett Butler, Elayne Boosler, Maria Bamford, and Paul F. Tompkins.